 When we say Boulder libraries have been underfunded for decades…that reality didn’t hit harder, perhaps, than during the onset of the 2020 COVID pandemic, when the library’s budget was slashed as sales tax revenues plummeted.
 Boulder libraries took 17% of all permanent city cuts, despite representing just 3% of the municipal budget.

 Looking at these photos from 35 years ago, when the library sought (and won) a small dedicated tax from city taxpayers, the reason for our campaign really hits home.
 The underfunding of Boulder’s libraries has been generational.
-It’s time to stop that.
+We can't keep our libraries in this unpredictable cycle any longer.
+It's time to stop that.

 Library districts provide stable funding because they’re based on property taxes: you pay taxes on what you own, not on what you buy.
 Sales taxes are regressive and unreliable.
 They hit low-income folks the hardest.
 We owe our library more than this relentless pattern of sink and, well sink.